neu-cs4530/fall23-team-project-group-409/databaseService/README.md

 THERE ARE TWO WAYS YOU CAN DEAL WITH SAVING GAMES:
 1. Create the entire game entry at the end of the game.
 This might be weird to trace back your steps.
 2. Create a game at the start of a game, and then update game each move with updateGame.

+## Manual Testing Strategy

+In order to verify the behavior of our API calls, it was important for us to test its functionality manually.
+Especially with varying requirements as we made design decisions for the logic behind our game and statistics systems (leaderboard, ELO, replays, etc.).

+In order to verify expected logic, developers initially ran our database service locally, so they could have immediate access to our logs and error handling available in the terminal.
+Additionally, developers were given connection strings to our MongoDB service, which they could access through MongoDBCompass or some other service to view changes in documents and collections.
+Thus, any new API requests could be quickly verified for their behavior through theses methods.

 ## Other